godot-escoria/escoria-docs/getting_started/step_by_step/1_create_escoria_project.rst

   "/room_ballroom/items" etc.)
 * some other structure

-You are not restricted to the structure this demonstration project uses, use whatever makes sense for your game.
+You are not restricted to the structure used by this demonstration project: use whatever makes sense for your game.